tokhirbekdev/tokhirbekdev/README.md

 - **Wireshark (Network Protocol Analyzer)**
   A network protocol analyzer used for capturing and analyzing the data traveling over a network.

+- **OWASP ZAP (Vulnerability Scanning & Penetration Testing)**
+  A penetration testing tool that helps find security vulnerabilities in web applications during development and testing.

+- **Hashcat (Password Cracking)**
+  A password cracking tool used for recovering passwords from hash values using brute force and other techniques.

+- **Fiddler (Web Debugging Proxy)**
+  A web debugging tool used for monitoring, modifying, and replaying HTTP(S) requests between the client and server.

+- **Tcpdump (Network Traffic Analysis)**
+  A network packet analyzer that helps capture and display the data traveling through a network.

+- **Netcat (Networking Utility)**
+  A simple utility used for reading and writing data across network connections, often referred to as a "Swiss Army knife" for network troubleshooting.

+- **John the Ripper (Password Cracking)**
+  A password cracking tool designed to identify weak passwords by attempting a variety of techniques to guess the password.

+- **Nessus (Vulnerability Scanning)**
+  A comprehensive vulnerability scanner used for identifying weaknesses and security flaws in a network or system.

+- **Argus (Network Security Monitoring)**
+  A network security tool used to collect, analyze, and monitor network traffic in real-time.

+- **OpenVAS (Vulnerability Scanning)**
+  An open-source vulnerability scanning and management platform used to detect vulnerabilities in various systems.

 ---